While in no way comprehensive, this is a list of four types of computer crimes complete with real life examples of individuals involved:

 The first time I’d heard of software piracy was when my father had been purchasing programs from a website for well below market value.
 The programs always came as a download with the installation key provided within a simple text file.
 I had always expressed that I thought the company sounded illegitimate because I didn’t believe the claims that the savings were due to lack of packing and distribution needs.
 Eventually my suspicions proved correct when the organization decided to cut and run and began charging small amounts of money to each and every one of their former customer’s credit cards, which traced back to Russia.
 I have since learned that software piracy is a booming business around the globe, even within the United States.

 In March of 2010 the father and son duo of Robert and Todd Cook plead guilty to the sale of an estimated million dollars worth of counterfeit computer software (DOJ, 2010, ICE, 2010).
-The Cooks began operating websites offering pirated software for purchase no later than July of 2006 and were were so brazen as to even purchase advertising credits with several search providers (DOJ, 2010).
+The Cooks began operating websites offering pirated software for purchase no later than July of 2006 and were so brazen as to even purchase advertising credits with several search providers (DOJ, 2010).
 The guilty pleas marked the 45th and 46th convictions for the Department of Justice relating to the online sale of pirated software (DOJ, 2010).
 The Cooks without question fall within the realm of cybercriminals which McQuade (2006) referred to as “music, movie, and software pirates” which he goes on to explain are those who “use IT to violate copyright laws by illegally copying, distributing, downloading, selling, or possessing software applications, data files, or code.”
 Each stands a potential sentence of 5 years in prison, a fine of $250,000 and 3 years on supervised release (DOJ, 2010).

 International software piracy constitutes a significant global threat as revealed by the study conducted by Cunningham, Goulka, Matthies, Ridgeway, Treverton, and Wong (2009).
 In the study, they revealed that criminal organizations are increasingly turning to piracy as a lower risk profit making venture to fund more serious criminal ventures such as terrorism, human trafficking, and drug trade (Cunningham, Goulka, Matthies, Ridgeway, Treverton, & Wong, 2009).
 Just as William Bratton reduced muggings and homicides within the New York subway system by aggressively policing crimes such as toll jumping, continued vigilance against what seems to many to be the harmless crime of intellectual property infringement can have significant impacts on criminal organizations (McDonald, 2002).